ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 - A request by an application for Protocol Properties that include requirements or prohibitions that cannot be satisfied by any of the available protocols.
 For example, if an application requires "Configure Reliability per Message", but no such protocol is available on the host running the transport system this should result in an error, e.g., when SCTP is not supported by the operating system.
 - A request by an application for Protocol Properties that are in conflict with each other, i.e., the required and prohibited properties cannot be satisfied by the same protocol.
 For example, if an application prohibits "Reliable Data Transfer" but then requires "Configure Reliability per Message", this mismatch should result in an error.

-To avoid allocating resources, it is important that such cases fail as early as possible, e.g., to endpoint resolution, only to find out later that there is no protocol that satisfies the requirements.
+To avoid allocating resources, it is important that such cases fail as early as possible, e.g., prior to endpoint resolution, only to find out later that there is no protocol that satisfies the requirements.

 ## Role of system policy